asoltesz/solakube/docs/postgres-pgo.md

 You can use the "pgo restore" command directly from the PGO client-shell:

 ~~~
-pgo restore default --pgbackrest-storage-type=s3 ...
+sk pgo exec restore default --pgbackrest-storage-type=s3 ...
 ~~~

-or the SolaKube wrapper with 3 different parametering:
+or the SolaKube wrapper with 3 different parameterization:

 ~~~
 # Last backup from local repo